Before You Market Your Small Business, Read This First

 Spread the love

-Earlier in my marketing career, I had a tendency to jump into action before taking the necessary step back to assess.
-I was told I had a “bias for action,” which, at the time, I thought was a compliment.
+Earlier in my marketing career, I had a habit of jumping into action before taking the step back to assess.
+I was told I had a “bias for action,” which at the time I took as a compliment.
 It wasn’t, at least not the way it was meant.
-What I was missing was the discipline to answer some basic questions first.
-What am I actually trying to accomplish here?
-What does success look like, and how will I know if I’ve hit it?
-Do I have the right things in place to even measure this?
+What I kept skipping was the discipline to answer a few basic questions first.
+What am I trying to accomplish?
+What does success look like, and how would I know if I hit it?
+Do I have the right things in place to even measure it?

-That third one is where most people get stuck, and it’s the most important factor in deciding when to start advertising.
-Unit economics means knowing what a customer is actually worth to your business over time, what it costs to serve them, and what that leaves you to spend on acquiring the next one.
-Without that number, you’re not making a business decision when you start running ads.
-You’re just spending and checking whether things feel like they’re going up.
-I’ve worked with owners who were convinced their marketing was working because their website traffic was climbing.
-When we traced it back to actual revenue, the picture was completely different.
+That third one is where most owners get stuck, and it decides whether you are ready.
+Unit economics means knowing what a customer is worth over time, what it costs to serve them, and what that leaves to win the next one.
+Without that number, running ads is not a business decision; you are spending and then checking whether things feel like they are climbing.
+I once advised an owner sure his marketing worked because traffic was up, and tracing it back to revenue showed a picture nothing like the dashboard.

-A quick test for your offer before you spend anything: write it out in two sentences and say it to someone who has never heard of your business.
-If they can’t tell you who it’s for, what it solves, and why they should do something about it right now, keep working on it.
+Here is a quick test for your offer before any spend.
+Write it in two sentences and say it to someone who has never heard of your business.
+If they cannot tell who it is for, what it solves, and why to act now, keep working on it.
 Run the same test on your homepage.
-If those answers aren’t visible without scrolling, the traffic you pay for is going to leave before it converts.
-That’s a readiness problem, not a channel problem, and it’s one of the most important things to sort out when you’re figuring out how to market a small business effectively.
+When those answers are not visible without scrolling, the traffic you pay for leaves before it converts.
+That is where the work of how to market a small business begins, well before any channel.

-Once those basics are sorted, the question of where to advertise my business becomes a lot more approachable, even though it still feels overwhelming from the outside.
-Google, Meta, LinkedIn, Nextdoor, email, direct mail, local radio, sponsorships.
-Every platform has a sales team that will tell you you’re leaving money on the table by not being there.
-And if you don’t have a framework for evaluating that, you end up picking based on what you personally use or what someone pitched you most recently.
-Neither of those is a strategy.
-A real small business marketing strategy starts with understanding where your buyer is in their decision process, not with picking a channel.
+Once the basics are sorted, choosing where to advertise gets more approachable, though it still feels overwhelming from outside.
+Google, Meta, LinkedIn, Nextdoor, email, local radio, sponsorships.
+Every platform has a sales team ready to say you are leaving money on the table.
+Without a way to weigh that, you pick the channel you use yourself or the one someone pitched you last.
+A small business marketing strategy starts with where your buyer sits in their decision, not with a channel.
+If the broader small business strategy is not nailed down yet, start there.

 Kris cuts through the noise with one question: “Start with intent.
 If people are actively searching for what you sell, Google.
 If they’re not searching but you can define who they are, Meta or LinkedIn.
 It’s really that simple at the starting line.
 I tell business owners to ignore the platform-of-the-month hype and ask one question: where is my buyer in their decision process, and which channel meets them there?”

-In practice, that difference matters.
-A plumber, a bookkeeper, a pest control company, or an IT firm should almost always start with Google because people search for those services when they have an immediate need and are ready to act.
-A restaurant, a personal trainer, a boutique retailer, or a business coach has a harder time with search because those customers aren’t necessarily out there looking yet.
-For those businesses, a channel that lets you define an audience by location, interest, or job title is usually the better starting point.
-Part of knowing how to market a small business is being clear-eyed about which of those categories you’re in, because the right answer to where to advertise my business really does differ.
+In practice that line matters.
+A plumber, a bookkeeper, or an IT firm should almost always start with Google, because people search for those services the moment they have a problem.
+A restaurant, a personal trainer, or a boutique has a harder time with search, since those customers are not looking yet.
+For them, a channel that defines an audience by location, interest, or job title is the better opening move.
+Part of knowing how to market a small business is being clear-eyed about which camp you are in.

-This is where most small business marketing strategy conversations go wrong.
-Most owners are tracking impressions, follower counts, website visits, and click-through rates, not because those numbers are meaningful but because they’re easy to find and they tend to go in the right direction.
-None of them tell you whether any of it is connecting to revenue.
-That’s the harder question, and it’s the one that actually matters when you’re trying to figure out how to market a small business in a way that’s sustainable.
+This is where a lot of small business marketing strategy goes sideways.
+Most owners track impressions, follower counts, visits, and click-through rates, less because the numbers mean much and more because they are easy to find and tend to drift the right way.
+None of them tell you whether any of it connects to revenue.
+That harder question is the one that matters when you are working out how to market a small business in a way that holds up.

 “Forget impressions, forget clicks,” Kris says.
 “Did it lead to revenue?
 For a small business owner, ‘is it working’ should come down to: am I getting more qualified conversations than I was before, and can I trace them back to what I’m spending?”

-The system to answer that question doesn’t have to be sophisticated.
+The system to answer that does not need to be sophisticated.
 “You don’t need a fancy dashboard to start.
 Even a simple spreadsheet where you ask every new lead ‘how did you hear about us’ and track it weekly is better than what 90 percent of small businesses are doing.”

-The owners I’ve seen build their marketing budgets with real confidence over time are not the ones with the best analytics setups.
-They’re the ones who got into the habit early of asking every new customer how they found them, even when the data felt rough.
-Knowing that six of your last ten customers came from Google and three came from referrals is not perfect.
-It’s enough to make a real call about where next month’s budget should go.
-The ones who skip that habit end up either cutting what’s working or pouring more into what isn’t, and by the time they figure it out the money is already gone.
+The owners who build their budgets with confidence are rarely the ones with the best analytics.
+They got into the habit early of asking every new customer how they found them, even when the data felt rough.
+Knowing that six of your last ten customers came from Google and three from referrals is not precise, but it is enough to make a sound call about next month’s budget.
+Skip that habit and you end up cutting what works or feeding what does not, and by the time you notice, the money is gone.

 What Shows Up in Almost Every Marketing Audit

 The first is broken tracking.
 “I can’t tell you how many businesses are running ads where the conversion tracking is misconfigured or just not installed.
 They’re literally flying blind.”
-It happens most often when an owner set things up themselves or handed it to someone who didn’t verify the install before moving on.
-If your tracking is broken, the platform’s algorithm is also optimizing against bad data, meaning it’s actively pointing your budget in the wrong direction.
-A quick check of your setup usually catches this in under an hour.
+It usually happens when an owner set it up alone or handed it off and nobody verified the install.
+With tracking broken, the platform optimizes against bad data, pointing your budget the wrong way.
+A check of your setup tends to catch this in under an hour.

-The second is slow lead follow-up.
+Second comes slow lead follow-up.
 “They’ll spend money generating leads and then let them sit in an inbox for days.
 Speed to lead matters enormously, and it’s free to fix.”
-I’ve seen businesses with solid ad performance lose deals because no one followed up until the person had already hired someone else.
-Before you think about adding to your marketing budget, check what’s actually happening with the leads you’re already getting.
-That’s one of the most practical small business marketing tips I know, and it costs nothing to act on.
+I have watched solid ad performance lose deals because nobody replied until the person had already hired someone else.
+Before adding to a budget, look at what happens to the leads you already get.
+For small business marketing tips that cost nothing, start there.

-The third is measuring the wrong things.
+Third is measuring the wrong things.
 “They’ll tell me their campaign is ‘working great’ because they’re getting cheap clicks, but when you look at what’s actually turning into customers, the story is completely different.”
-A campaign generating expensive clicks that convert is almost always better than one generating cheap clicks that don’t.
+A campaign with expensive clicks that convert beats one with cheap clicks that do not, almost every time.
 The number that matters is cost per acquired customer.
-If you don’t have that number, that’s where any serious small business marketing strategy conversation has to start.
+Without it, any honest small business marketing strategy has nowhere to start.

-Building a Real Marketing System Before You Think You Need One
+Building a Marketing System Before You Think You Need One

 The Simplest Version of How to Market a Small Business

-For more on building the operational and financial foundation that supports these decisions, the Small Business Planning guide covers the full picture, including strategy, systems, and the financial clarity that good marketing decisions depend on.
+For the operational and financial groundwork these decisions rest on, the Small Business Planning guide covers the wider picture, including the strategy, systems, and financial clarity good marketing depends on.

 Disclaimer: The information in this article is provided for educational and general informational purposes only and does not constitute legal, financial, accounting, or tax advice.
 Laws and regulations vary by state and situation.
 Always consult a qualified attorney, accountant, or licensed professional before making business, tax, or financial decisions based on material you read on Thryve Digest.